procore/documentation/tutorials/tutorial_budget_changes_api.md

 }
 ```

 If attempting to create a Budget Change with adjustments that correlate to a Budget Modification, ensure the WBS Code ID of the `To` Budget Line Item for a Budget Modification maps to an Adjustment Line Item with type `change_event` and the WBS Code ID for the `From` Budget Line Item maps to an Adjustment Line Item of type `budget_change`.
+As well, the two Adjustment Line Items are grouped together by setting the same `adjustment_number` on each record.
+On top of that, we can create multiple Adjustment Line Items with type `budget_change` with the same adjustment number, effectively making a Budget Modification with multiple `From` values.

 **Example Budget Modification**
 * Request Body: